What We Do

 Education: As a leader in education, we have worked diligently to increase educational attainment and opportunity, one of the most critical issues facing our region.
 To this end, we manage 75 educational funds, including five local educational foundations, 62 scholarship funds, 15 educational funds for individual schools and programs, an Early Literacy Initiative, and an adult education grant program.
 The Community Foundation is also host to the New Bedford Education Roundtable, a forum of individuals and organizational representatives concerned about excellence in educational attainment in the New Bedford Public Schools.

 The Arts: Our involvement with the arts includes our sponsorship of AHA!
 (Art History Architecture) (opens new window), the acclaimed monthly arts and culture nights in downtown New Bedford, and more recently a seasonal version in Fall River, and our support for the burgeoning creative economy.
-We also count among our funds such arts and culture festivals as the New Bedford Folk Festival, a two-day folk music and crafts festival held every July in downtown New Bedford.

 The Environment: One of our original flagship funds is SEEAL (the Southeastern Environmental Education Alliance, whose mission is to support its partners’ capacity to provide quality environmental education and stewardship in our region.
 CFSEMA is also a sponsor of Bioneers by the Bay, the annual environmental conference held for the past few years in downtown New Bedford.
 To learn more about SEEAL, visit www.seeal.org (opens new window).